mulesoft/api-console/README.md

 You can also build the API Console as a embeddable HTML element using one of our [build tools].

-## 2. Optimisation options
+## Optimisation options

-The API Console displays a documentation for RAML definition.
+The API Console displays a documentation for RAML documents.
 It means that it must perform some heavy duty computations to transform RAML data into JavaScript object and this takes time.
 There are, however, few options to optimise loading time of the API console.
 It depends on your use case.

 ### RAML data source